lupyuen/nuttx-ox64/README.md

 }
 ```

-Which adds up to 64 MB, the total RAM Size on Ox64.
+TODO: Use up to 64 MB, the total RAM Size on Ox64

 We make the same changes to the NuttX Config: [nsh/defconfig](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64/boards/risc-v/jh7110/star64/configs/nsh/defconfig)